-- Put 25 grams of hazelnuts into the food processor.
-Add to the food processor also oats.
+- Put 25 grams of hazelnuts into the blender.
+Add to the blender also oats.
 Grind them so you get flour consistency.
 Transfer the mixture to a bowl.

 - Add to the oat and hazelnut flour baking powder, baking soda, vanilla and salt.
 Mix together.

 - Take 5 whole hazelnuts from the rest of the batch of roasted hazelnuts.
 Put them aside.
 They will go to the top of muffins.

 - Divide the rest of roasted hazelnuts in half.
 Cut every hazelnut from one batch in half.
 Crush with the back of the fork hazelnuts from the other batch.